Home

 Return on equity

 Warren Buffett believes that the return that a company gets on its equity is one of the most important factors in making successful stock investments.
+Return on capital is also important in finding out how well a company is doing.

 Defining equity